Last Updated: 25th July 2020

 - All under 16s must be accompanied by an adult ticket holder, who is aged 18+, at all times.

-- Children aged 16 or 17 may attend the festival unaccompanied, but must have the permission of a parent or legal guardian.
+- Children aged 16 or 17 may attend the festival unaccompanied, but must have the permission of their parent or legal guardian.

 - Children aged four years old or younger are admitted free, but parents/guardians must obtain a free under 5s ticket on their behalf.
 Under 5s who do not have a ticket will not be admitted.